The Big Idea

-The idea of making Thrihnukagigur volcano accessible to the public was first formally presented in 2004 by Árni B. Stefánsson (pictured on the right), a veteran cave expeditioner, doctor and – from that moment – entrepreneur.
+The idea of making Þríhnúkagígur (the volcano) accessible to the public was first formally presented in 2004 by Árni B. Stefánsson, a veteran cave expeditioner, doctor and – from that moment – entrepreneur.
 Up until that time, very few people actually knew that a phenomenon like this (a volcano with an open entrance) existed in Iceland – let alone only a 30 minute drive from the capital!

-To make a long story short, the idea of public access to Thrihnukagigur was well received – so well, in fact, that a nonprofit firm, Thrihnukar ehf., was established in 2005, supported by various parties from the public and private sectors.
+To make a long story short, the idea of public access to Þríhnúkagígur was well received.
+So well, in fact, that a nonprofit firm (Thrihnukar ehf.) was established in 2005.
+The firm is supported by various parties from the public and private sectors.
 The main purpose of the company is to plan, carry out, and eventually evaluate, the best ways to make the volcano accessible, while upholding a strict benchmark in terms of environmental protection and sustainability.

 As of today, there are plans to build a ground tunnel from the surface that will lead into the magma chamber.
 From the tunnel, visitors will walk to a viewing platform inside the crater, from where the enormous size of the chamber can be enjoyed.
 An environmental impact assessment is currently being conducted and all licence applications are being processed.
 If all goes according to plan, Þríhnúkagígur could then potentially be open to the public through a ground tunnel, making it one of the most unique tourist attractions in the world.